orbeon/orbeon-forms-doc/form-builder/actions-syntax.md

 ## Enhancements

-In addition to the features available through the ["Actions" dialog](actions.md), the following enhancements are available:
+In addition to the features available through the [Simple Actions dialog](actions.md), the following enhancements are available:

 - Call an action in response to *multiple events*.
 - Support *more event types*.